rkasper/cv-creator/cv.md

 ### Instructor -- Boston University -- 2018-present
 I serve as the team lead for software engineering, agile software development, and high-performance teams.
 My teaching topics include team building, interpersonal dynamics, agile software development, and technical skills.

-### Teacher, Coach, Consultant, Keynote Speaker, Author -- Richard Kasperowski | With Great People -- 2013-present
+### Teacher, Coach, Consultant, Keynote Speaker, Author -- Richard Kasperowski | Certified Agile Team Building -- 2013-present
 I created and teach the Certified Agile Team Building&trade; program to clients in industry.
 I coach executives and execution teams to be their best.
 I am a regular keynote speaker, session speaker, and organizer of regional and global conferences related to agile software development.
 I have written two books about high-performance teams.
 I publish a blog, and I am developing an interactive e-book/ self-paced online course on the same topic.
 Through the nearly 80 episodes of my podcast, With Great People: The Podcast for High-Performance Teams, I interview thought leaders in agility and team performance to share their knowledge with the world.
 My industry classes include: